Pharrell Williams: 2005–2009: In My Mind and collaborations

 The Neptunes produced Gwen Stefani's single "Hollaback Girl", which entered the Billboard Hot 100 at number 82 on the issue dated April 2, 2005, and topped the chart within six weeks of its release.
 In 2006, Williams released his debut solo album, In My Mind.
-It debuted at number 3 on the US Billboard 200.
+It debuted at number 3 on the U.S. Billboard 200.
 The Neptunes produced Clipse's second album, Hell Hath No Fury.
 The Neptunes produced several songs on Stefani's second album, The Sweet Escape (2006), including the promotional single, "Yummy", which features Williams.
 In December 2006, Williams was announced as a performer at Concert for Diana in Wembley Stadium, London on July 1, 2007.
 In 2007, the Neptunes produced on Jay-Z's tenth studio album, American Gangster.

 Williams worked with Madonna for her eleventh studio album, Hard Candy (2008).
 In June 2008, an article in NME revealed that Williams was interested in producing the next album of American rock band the Strokes.
 Later that year, Williams worked on a remix album for Maroon 5, titled Call and Response: The Remix Album.
 N.E.R.D. released their third studio album, Seeing Sounds, in 2008.

 Williams worked with Shakira on her songs "Did It Again", "Why Wait", "Good Stuff", and "Long Time" for her sixth studio album, She Wolf (2009).
 The following month, Williams made a guest appearance on French singer Uffie's debut album, which was released in early 2010.
 The Neptunes produced numerous songs on Clipse's third album, Til the Casket Drops (2009).